SNRC64/SNRCWARE/README.md

 # Skywave Schedules
-- CSV of EiBi Frequency List for Skywave Schedules App
+- CSV of EiBi Frequency List and AOKI Database for Skywave Schedules App
 - Non-commerical use only
 - Fork for update base.